Sport in Venezuela

-The major sports in Venezuela are baseball, basketball and football.
+The major sports in Venezuela are baseball, basketball and football(Soccer).
 Baseball in Venezuela originates with the early 20th century cultural influence of the United States oil companies.
 The Venezuelan Professional Baseball League was established in 1945.
 Football in Venezuela lags behind baseball, but its popularity in recent years has grown.
 Basketball and volleyball are also popular sports; there has been a national basketball league since 1974.
 The Vuelta a Venezuela is one of six cycling events in the UCI America Tour.
 The polo club Lechuza Caracas has had some success in North American polo competitions.

 In international competitions, Venezuela has participated in the Olympics since 1948, and the Winter Olympic Games since 1998.
 It won its first Olympic medal in 1952 when Asnoldo Devonish won bronze in the Men's Triple Jump, and its first Olympic gold in 1968 (Francisco Rodríguez, light flyweight boxing).
-Venezuela first competed in the Paralympics in 1984, and won its first Paralympic gold in 2008 (Naomi Soazo, judo).
+Venezuela first competed in the Paralympics in 1984 and won its first Paralympic gold in 2008 (Naomi Soazo, judo).

-Venezuela participates in the Pan American Games and the Central American and Caribbean Games, with Caracas hosting these games in 1959 and 1983 respectively.
+Venezuela participates in the Pan American Games and the Central American and Caribbean Games, with Caracas hosting these games in 1959 and 1983, respectively.
 Venezuela has had a Davis Cup team since 1957.

-Though golf is a minor sport under pressure in Venezuela, the emergence of Jhonattan (Johnny) Vegas on the PGA Tour in 2011 and his strong showing as a rookie there has raised its profile.
+Though golf is a minor sport in Venezuela, the emergence of Jhonattan (Johnny) Vegas on the PGA Tour in 2011 and his strong showing as a rookie there has raised its profile.